xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 ![CRDTs broadcast messages to relay changes](message_sending.png)

-Note that multiple users might make changes at the same time, e.g., both typing at once.
+<a name="correctness"></a>Note that multiple users might make changes at the same time, e.g., both typing at once.
 Since each user sees their own changes immediately, their views of the document will temporarily diverge.
 However, CRDTs guarantee that once the users receive each others' messages, they'll see identical document states again: this is the definition of **CRDT correctness**.
 Ideally, this state will also be "reasonable", i.e., it will incorporate both of their edits in the way that the users expect.

 > In distributed systems terms, CRDTs are *Available*, *Partition tolerant*, and have *Strong Eventual Consistency*.